-The Office for National Statistics Mid-Year Estimates for 2015 reported that Warwick District's
+The Office for National Statistics Mid-Year Estimates for 2015 reported that Warwick District's estimated population was 139,970 with the age profile as presented below:

 A comparison of Warwick District's age profile with England as a whole shows that for people aged 35 years and above the Warwick District population is virtually the same.
 However, at up to 19 years old the District is below the national average but has a much higher percentage of 20 to 29 year olds reflecting the large number of students in the area.